-- Restrict your dog freedom in the house through the use of a crate.
-At night secure your dog in a crate but do give her one last opportunity to go outside before you go to bed
+- Restrict your dog’s freedom in the house through the use of a crate.
+At night secure your dog in a crate but give her one last opportunity to go outside before you go to bed.

-- Don’t play with the pup until he relieves himself.
+- Please don’t play with the pup until he relieves himself.

-- Any time your dog defecates or urinates outside, she deserves some supervised free time in the house to play ball or just wander around being with you.
+- If your dog defecates or urinates outside, she deserves some supervised free time in the house to play ball or wander around being with you.
 This will help your dog appreciate her responsibility to relieve herself in the proper spot.

 - Stand like a tree and have your puppy move in a circle around you.
 If he loses focus, give a leash correction and repeat the command, “go potty.”
 You are doing this so the dog isn’t exposed to new smells that might distract him from eliminating.

 - Keep the bathroom spot clean by picking up feces every day.
-Cleanliness prevents worms and spread of intestinal viruses and infections and cuts down on smell that might bother the neighbors.
+Cleanliness prevents worms and the spread of intestinal viruses and infections and cuts down on smells that might bother the neighbors.

-- If the puppy does urinate or defecate inside, he should immediately be taken outside to the appropriate spot.
-(Keep a leash near each door to the house for easy access just in case.)
+- If the puppy does urinate or defecate inside, you should immediately take him outside to the appropriate spot.
+(Keep a leash near each door to the house for easy access, just in case.)
 Always follow up with loads of praise